Table of Contents

 The Lessons of the Vineyard

 The choice is yours.
-If you do choose to rebuild, reinvent yourself from where you are right now, the following steps provide lessons from nature to us on how to go about rebuilding our lives.
+If you do choose to rebuild, and reinvent yourself from where you are right now, the following steps are lessons from nature to us on how to go about rebuilding our lives.

 - Choose to Plant a Vineyard – make the choice to be productive again

-- Select a Site with Ample Sunlight – we need physical sunlight, bright thoughts, positive thoughts to rebuild
+- Select a Site with Ample Sunlight – we need physical sunlight, positive thoughts to rebuild

 - Working the Field – we have to work the field, we have to exercise our bodies and plow up the past and work on the present